 A view of Mt.
 Bachelor from Dutchman Sno-Park.

-You can see Mt.
+On a clear day, you can see Mt.
 Bachelor, South Sister, and Broken Top especially well from the iconic “Dutchman Flats” which is a large, exposed area without trees.

 That said, the lack of trees and high levels of exposure make this a less-than-ideal snow park for stormy days.
 So, try to choose a sunny and clear day!